-As digital marketers, it’s important to get your message straight to the decision maker, but who is the decision maker for Chinese students studying at international universities?
+As digital marketers, it’s important to get your message straight to the decision maker, but who is the decision maker for Chinese students when they are selecting an overseas university?
 Traditional Chinese culture would indicate that parents are the decision makers, but times change, and the millennial generation is becoming increasingly independent and have more to say about their education than their parents or grandparents did.

 Decision Making for Chinese Students Studying Abroad

 During 2016, 35% of decisions to study abroad were made by Chinese student alone, and another 35% of cases it was a joint decision between the parents and the student.
 In only 20% of cases was the decision made by the parents alone.
 When comparing the figures from 2015, there is a slight trend towards students having more involvement in the decision making, either with their parents or alone1.

 35% of decisions to study abroad were made by the Chinese international student alone, and another 35% of cases it was a joint decision between the parents and the student.

 Students and their parents have different preferences when making choices for overseas education.
 As an example, when comparing parental choices to that of the students, more parents preferred their child to study in the USA, ie 54% for parents versus 45% for students.
 33% of students favoured the UK, while 25% of the parents agreed.
 23% of parents liked the idea of Canada in comparison to only 16% of students.
 Both students and parents favoured the idea of Australia almost equally (20% to the student and 21% to the parent)2.

 Decision Making for Chinese Students Studying Abroad by Level of Studies